Apply for a table and chairs or pavement licence

 Documents you must provide

-To apply for your licence, you must show us:
+To apply for your licence, you must show us the following documents:

-• proof of address, such as a copy of a recent utility bill, Council Tax bill or bank or building society statement dated within the last three months and in the name of the applicant
+• Proof of address, such as a copy of a recent utility bill, Council Tax bill or bank or building society statement dated within the last 3 months and in the name of the applicant

-• a sketch or layout of the area that you wish to place your tables, chairs or other removable furniture.
+• Sketch or layout of the area that you wish to place your tables, chairs or other removable furniture.
+See our guidance on preparing a sketch for a Pavement Licence (PDF 103KB)

 What happens after you apply

-Once your application has been submitted, you must print out and display the consultation notice provided to you after the submission of your application.
+Once your application has been submitted, you must print out and display the consultation notice provided to you when you applied.

-The application process will take 10 working days, excluding bank holidays.
-This includes five working days for public consultation, and then five working days to consider the application after the consultation.
+The application process will take 28 days, excluding bank holidays.
+This includes 14 days for public consultation, and then 14 days to consider the application after the consultation.

 • there is a risk to public health and safety